omiagut/wifiRelay/README.md

-# wifiRelay
+wifiRelay
 a way to create an electrical relay with a wifi command. using IDE :
 - Arduino (ino, h, cpp files)
 - gedit (html files)
 - freeCad (stl files)
-- kicad (and gimp, to provide a .pdf file for the PCB)
+- kicad (and gimp, to provide a .pdf file for printing the PCB)

 wifiRealy.ino drives a relay from a web client, Firefox, Chrome, Midori and maybe Edge (I only use Linux Debian) Before using wifiRelay.ino, ssid and password values must be written in the EEPROM memory by eepromPutEsp.ino.